colymba/ss-vagrant/README.md

 ## Usage
 - git submodule (JJG-Ansible-Windows)
 - vagrant up
-- work in the new www folder
+- www folder ready
+- use localhost:8080 or 10.11.12.13 or map ss.local.dev to the IP

 ## Notes
 This is only a development environment!